What Is Verapamil and How Does It Work?

 - Slows AV conduction; use cautiously with beta-blockers

-- Hypotension and bradyarrhythmias observed with concurrent use of other CYP3A4 substrates (e.g., cyclosporine, telithromycin) because of competitive metabolism
+- Hypotension and bradyarrhythmias were observed with concurrent use of other CYP3A4 substrates (e.g., cyclosporine, telithromycin) because of competitive metabolism

 - Co-administration with CYP3A4 inhibitors (e.g., erythromycin, itraconazole) may decrease metabolism and thus increase toxicity

 - Sinus bradycardia resulting in hospitalization and pacemaker insertion has been reported in association with concurrent use of clonidine with verapamil; monitor heart rate if coadministered

 - Verapamil is no longer part of the Pediatric Advanced Life Support tachyarrhythmia algorithm

 - The potential toxic dose in patients younger than 6 years old: 15 mg/kg

 - Use verapamil with caution during pregnancy if the benefits outweigh the risks.
 Animal studies show risk and human studies are not available, or neither animal nor human studies were done

 - Verapamil is distributed in milk; nursing infant doses range from less than 0.01% to 0.1% of the mother's dose.
 The manufacturer suggests refraining from nursing (though the American Academy of Pediatrics committee states that verapamil is compatible with nursing)

 Healthy Heart Resources